DonSchenck/kbe-on-sandbox/README.md

 **TODO**
 ### Creating a MariaDB database, "quotesdb", running in Kubernetes
 In your quotesmysql directory:
-o create the mariadb database:

 `kubectl apply -f mysql-secret.yaml`
 `kubectl apply -f mysqlvolume.yaml`
 `kubectl apply -f mysql-deployment.yaml`

 ### Creating and populating the table "quotes" in the "quotesdb" database.